Selected African American Internet Resources

 "This guide provides a list of historical African American newspapers available online as part of digitization projects at libraries and historical societies as well as digitization projects done by Google.
 The content is available fo free, though it is at the discretion of the institution providing the content."

-Latin American Resources (University of Texas)
+Latin American Network Information Center (University of Texas)

 Provides links to resources for Latin America, arranged by country or by topic.